gboes/gboes.github.io/tools/ereader.md

 - Onyx releases a lot of new devices in quick succession, probably at the expense of long-term support for their devices.
 I would not bet on the Max 3 receiving software updates in 3 years.
 That said, it runs fine with the latest firmware I installed in January 2021 and I don't expect to need to make any changes really.

 ## Bonus: emacs via Termux
 The Max 3 also supports termux, which gives access to a command line with a lot of open source tools.
-I managed to installed doom emacs (my writing and notetaking environment), so I could do distraction free, battery unconstrained writing on the eReader.
+I managed to install doom emacs (my writing and notetaking environment), so I could do distraction free, battery unconstrained writing on the eReader.
 So far, I am not using this - for small snippets, like the draft of a paragraph, synchronization is much simpler if you just write it in Google Keep for example.
 But in principle, the writing process could be moved to the eInk screen as well.
 And for somebody who is planning a DIY eInk project, termux with the whole battery of terminal tools (like git, rsync, ...) could be interesting.
 <p align="center">
 <iframe width="360" height="640" src="https://www.youtube.com/embed/45dnxoKx8F4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>